 "It reached the end of social critique because the film was instead appreciated by Americans and by the British, because they didn't understand the mistake behind it," said Bigazzi, referring to the era of excess and escapism Berlusconi has brought to the country.
 "I heard some Americans say, 'What wonderful parties.
 I would really like to be there.'
 Me, I would never want to be in one of these parties.
 This humanity is very vulgar."

 In addition to winning the 2014 Oscar for best foreign language film, The Great Beauty also dominated the European award circuit, picking up major wins in David di Donatello Awards, the European Film Awards, Golden Ciak Awards and the BAFTA Awards.

-Bigazzi just finished shooting the latest Sorrentino film, The Early Years, which stars Michael Caine, Harvey Keitel, Rachel Weisz, Jane Fonda and Paul Dano.
+Bigazzi just finished shooting the latest Sorrentino film, Youth, which stars Michael Caine, Harvey Keitel, Rachel Weisz, Jane Fonda and Paul Dano.
 The film was shot in Switzerland with some parts in Venice.
 "It was one of the most tiring movies of my life.
 We shot something like 35 to 40 shots a day, with three cameras," Bigazzi tells The Hollywood Reporter.

 "We like to shoot fast, because if you lose time, you lose the concentration, the reality," he says.
 "We need to go fast, faster and faster.
 I'm very happy about that.
 We get a better product when the pressure is on.
 If you lose time in lighting, in thinking and in discussion, you lose the reality and destroy the acting."